PeterEckmann1/aswg-pipeline/README.md

 `annotation_link`             |  link to the hypothes.is annotation
 `html_report`                 |  the final report in HTML format

-Other fields include preprint metadata and specifics from each of the tools.
+Other fields include preprint metadata and specific results from each of the tools.